TLPI

 Inheritance Tax Advantages

-On death, pension funds held in a SSAS generally fall outside the member's estate for inheritance tax purposes, subject to discretionary trust rules and the nomination of beneficiaries.
+On death, pension funds held in a SSAS generally fall outside the member's estate for Inheritance Tax purposes, subject to discretionary trust rules and the nomination of beneficiaries.
 This makes the SSAS a powerful IHT planning tool alongside its primary function as a pension.

 The pension pot passes to nominated beneficiaries through the trust structure - outside the probate process and outside the estate for IHT.